Pequnia/PequniaAI/readme.md

        def forward(self, x):
            return self.fc(x)
    ```
-2. Update the main notebook or script to use your custom model.
+2. Update the main training script to use your custom model.

 ---